Municipal bonds gain 9 per cent in the first half of 2019

 Share:

 Municipal bonds and bond-related exchange-traded funds offer a stable fixed income stream, and the ETFs can handle higher risks.
-The latest change in the US tax codes led to an increase in the inflow of funds into such options and its valuation.
+The latest change in the US tax codes led to an increase in the inflow of funds into such options and their valuation.

 Moody slashed ratings on New York’s largest mall, $300 million municipal bonds, almost two steps down to junk, and assigned a negative outlook –showing that it can be downgraded further.